xdevplatform/search-tweets-python/README.rst

                             Number of results to return per call (default 100; max
                             500) - corresponds to 'maxResults' in the API --max-results MAX_RESULTS
-                            Maximum results to return for this session (defaults to 500; see -a option
+                            Maximum number of Tweets or Counts to return for this session (defaults to 500)
       --max-pages MAX_PAGES
-                            Maximum number of pages/api calls to use for this session.
+                            Maximum number of pages/API calls to use for this session.
       --results-per-file RESULTS_PER_FILE
                             Maximum tweets to save per file.